 In-Line Sliders are perfect for replacement doors and smaller openings, up to 3000mm-4000mm.

 This means that the door is positioned perfectly at all times.
-It is either fully closed for the best seal or fully lifted on heavy duty running gear allowing for a gliding movement of the door.
-Due to this operation you can effectively lock the door in an open position meaning that they cannot be moved accidentally and allowing for an amount of secure ventilation (with internal handles only).
+It is either fully closed for the best seal or fully lifted on heavy-duty running gear, allowing for a gliding door movement.
+Due to this operation, you can effectively lock the door in an open position, meaning that they cannot be moved accidentally and allow for an amount of secure ventilation (with internal handles only).

-Lift & Slide Doors can carry increased weights typically up to 200-300kg and certain systems up to 400kg.
-The advanced running gears mean these doors are much easier to move regardless of the weight.
+Lift & Slide Doors can carry increased weights, typically up to 200-300kg and certain systems up to 400kg.
+The advanced running gears mean these doors are much easier to move, regardless of the weight.

 If you want to see both In-Line Sliding and Lift & Slide Doors in operation, we have a number on display at our showroom in Bracknell in various material options.

 Read our previous post - « Blog: The Re-Birth of the Sliding Door